Flores: Etymology

 the oral tradition of the Sikka region gave the island the original name of Nusa Nipa, (Note: Maasin, one of the oldest towns in Southern Leyte (Philippines), was also called Nipa.) meaning 'Dragon island' or Snake island.
 (Nipa nai means "ascending snakes"; kaju nipa nai is the name of an unidentified tree with a bark resembling snake skin, but it can also mean "driftwood", or any sort of wood washed up in a flood.)

 Forth says that "'Nusa Nipa' is a designation which at present is widely accepted on Flores as the indigenous name for the entire island.
 Despite the argument of Sareng Orin Bao (1969) who adduces a variety of evidence favoring this interpretation, it remains uncertain whether this was in a fact a traditional usage, or at any rate one that was known throughout Flores".
 The names Tandjoeng Bunga or Tanjung Bunga and Pulau Bunga are also mentioned.

-The eastern part of the island, originally called Kopondai, was called Cabo das Flores (Cape of Flowers) by the Portuguese because of the flowering flamboyant trees found there.
+The eastern part of the island, originally called Kopondai, was called Cabo de Flores (Cape of Flowers) by the Portuguese because of the flowering flamboyant trees (Delonix regia) found there.
 That name remained.

 History

 Prehistory

 Before the arrival of modern humans, Flores was occupied by Homo floresiensis, a small archaic human.
 The ancestors of Homo floresiensis arrived on the island between 1.3 and 1 million years ago.

-As of 2015, partial remains of fifteen individuals have been found, and the dominant consensus is that these remains do represent a distinct species due to anatomical differences from modern humans.
+As of 2015, partial remains of fifteen individuals have been found by a joint Australian-Indonesian research team, headed by Mike Morwood and Thomas Sutikna, and the dominant consensus is that these remains do represent a distinct species due to anatomical differences from modern humans.
 The most recent evidence shows that Homo floresiensis likely became extinct 50,000 years ago, around the time of modern human arrival to the archipelago.